 E.2 Validator Selection

-By default there is no validator attached to (associated with) a contest problem in PC2.
+By default, there is no validator attached to (associated with) a contest problem in PC2.
 Validators can be attached to a problem by the Contest Administrator by using the Output Validator tab on the Edit Problem dialog.
 This displays the Validator Configuration screen, shown below.
-When the Contest Administrator configures a problem to use a validator, then when a judge (automated or human) executes a team program the specified validator will automatically be invoked as soon as the team program completes execution.
+If the Contest Administrator configures a problem to use a validator, then when a judge (automated or human) executes a team program the specified validator will automatically be invoked as soon as the team program completes execution.